Skip to main content

 Since breathing is so vital, we must advance research

-Job integration & Communities
+Job integration & Solidarity

 We believe in local initiatives and efforts to promote professional integration in technical fields.
 Not everyone has the same opportunities when it comes to education and employment.
 More than 260 million children and young adults around the world don’t have access to school or are unable to finish their studies3.
 In France, nearly one million young people between the ages of 16 and 25 have no education, no employment or training4.
 Only 35% of working-age people with disabilities are employed5.
 In developing economies, 59 million school-aged children are prevented from receiving an education6